Detroit Mesothelioma Lawyer

 Detroit is the home of the modern American automotive industry, including the so-called “Big Three” of Ford, General Motors, and Chrysler.

 Thousands of people have been exposed to asbestos because of these car parts.
-Factory workers assembling automobiles, along with mechanics and car enthusiasts, are at risk of developing asbestos-related diseases.
+Factory workers assembling automobiles and mechanics and car enthusiasts are at risk of developing asbestos-related diseases.

 The Packard Plant